ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   `python2`.
 On CentOS 7, `python` corresponded to `python2`.
 Note
   that Python 2 reached its EOL on 2020-01-01.

+* Self Compiled Software : If you have compiled software to run from your home directory, depending on how the libraries are linked, it may need to be recompiled to function in Rocky 8.

 ## Try Rocky 8 already now